 Use our handy tool to calculate your mortgage:

 - Before we can arrange a viewing on your behalf, we need to know your contact details, buying position and requirements.
-You can Register to Buy on our website or alternatively just give us a call.
+Just give us a call to register to buy.

 - Once you’re registered we will ask you when you would like to view.
 We will then contact the homeowner and come back to you to confirm the appointment.

 - We will always try to accommodate your desired timescale regarding a viewing, however it’s best to give us an alternative option just in case.